Dificento/WeatubeDL/README.md

 Type youtube-dl --help to see a list of all options.
 ```

+# Bugs

+Feel free to [report](https://github.com/Dificento/WeatubeDL/issues) any bugs, problems and other possible issues you find.

 # License

 We are pretty much [don't care](LICENSE), but this project uses a number of third-party components.
 See [THIRDPARTY.md](THIRDPARTY.md) for more details.